 The number of estimated transcriptomic and morpho-electrical cell types in mouse visual cortex differ by at least a factor of two.
 To explore the basis for this difference we carried out experiments to capture transcriptomic, electrophysiological, and morphological characteristics of single neurons using a modified Patch-seq recording technique.
 We also applied this Patch-seq approach to characterize the multimodal features of human cortical neurons for the purpose of cross-species comparison and to delineate shared and distinctive features relative to mouse cortical neurons.

 Methodological details and background information, as well as access to multimodal data (and metadata) from 4,435 mouse and 318 human cortical neurons, are currently available.
-Additional data, metadata, and a data browser will be available in late 2020.
+Additional data, metadata, and a data browser will be released soon.

 The mammalian brain is composed of various cell populations that differ based on their molecular, morphological, electrophysiological and functional characteristics.
 Classifying these cells into types is one of the essential approaches to defining the diversity of brain’s building blocks.